drazdra/UNN/README.md

 And that is for all the elements' configurations it has seen - for all patterns.

 In other words, neural networks do not reflect the data itself the way storage systems do.
-Neural networks reflect how data is organized, the possible relative distribution of its elements.
+Neural networks reflect how data is organized - the possible relative distribution of its elements.
+They are *functions* that can recreate data, rather than data.

-For example:
+What they store is:
 How closely a kitten is related to "cute" and "milk".
 How closely snow is related to "cold" and a "blanket".
 And how closely a blanket is related to coziness and coziness to a cat :).
 And that is within the context of the winter and within the context of underwater swimming.